example42/puppet-tp/README.md

 In some cases, where for the given application name there are no packages, the following commands have exactly the same effect:

     tp::install { 'epel': }  # Installs Epel repository on RedHat derivatives.
-Does nothing on other OS. tp::repo { 'epel': }     # Same effect of tp::install since no package is actually installed
+Does nothing on other OS. tp::repo { 'epel': }     # Same effect of tp::install since no application package (other than the release one) is actually installed

 If, for whatever reason, you don't want to automatically manage a repository for an application, you can set to ```false``` the ```auto_repo``` parameter, and, eventually you can manage the repository in a custom dependency class: